kunal-bhadra/Smart-Invoice-Manager/README.md

 ### 3. Java, SQL & Flask Backend
 - A MySQL database was used for data loading and CRUD functionality
 - Flask API was the python backend to communicate with the frontend and return results from our ML model
-- Java, JDBC and Servlets were used to receive the GET/POST requests and to communicate with MySQL
+- Java, JDBC and Servlets were used to receive the GET/POST requests and communicate with MySQL